joewalker/firefox-browser-architecture/text/0006-roadmap-review-process.md

 Involving the team and the chair informally and subsequently sharing ownership of a document is designed to seed a collaborative process.
 A particular benefit is avoiding drift between the proposal and the focus of the review.

-An Architecture Review process can be formally mandated.
+A review process can be formally mandated.
 This may work in environments with a large degree of formality and process.
 This isn't how Mozilla works.
-For an Architecture Review process to be successful at Mozilla it must be beneficial to the team undergoing review.
+For a review process to be successful at Mozilla it must be beneficial to the team undergoing review.

 The primary informal output of a review should be learning.
 It is expected that go/no-go decisions will be the result of additional learning rather than the team seeing a 'no-go' as something that needs fighting.
 Imposed decisions may be required, but learning is a preferred outcome.